 What Is A Trust & How Does It Work?

-Trusts are a different type of business structure altogether.
-They account for 23% of all Australian businesses.
+Trusts account for 23% of all Australian businesses.
 Trusts also have the highest survival rate compared to all other entity types.
-In this blog I’m going to explain what a family (discretionary) trust is and show you how to set one up.
+We'll explore what a family (discretionary) trust is, the benefits and how to set one up.

 What is a Family Trust?

 The most common type of trust in Australia is a family (discretionary) trust.
 Families will usually set up a trust so they can protect their assets and pass them on to their children when they are old enough.
 Under a trust arrangement, a person or company agrees to hold assets for the benefit of others.
 The person or company holding the assets can choose the amount of money or assets that get passed on.

 The structure of a trust is very different compared to other Australian entities.
 There are 4 major roles that need to be considered when establishing a discretionary trust:

 The Trustee: is responsible for managing the trust and its assets.
 They carry out transactions and distribute assets to the beneficiaries.
 The trustee can be one or more individuals or a company.

 The Beneficiary: is an individual, corporation or charitable organisation that receives income or assets from the trust at the discretion of the trustee.